 Few people know Thomas Aquinas College as extensively as does Glen Coughlin.
 He is a member of one of its first graduating classes (1981), and he has served on its teaching faculty since 1987.
-He was the College’s dean from 1996 to 2003, and he is the father of two current students and three alumni.
+He was the College’s dean from 1996 to 2003, and he is also TAC parent.

 “As a tutor and dean I have seen how important it is that the school remain faithful to its character, both the Catholic character, of course, but also the discipleship to St. Thomas and Aristotle,” he says.
 “And as a parent I have seen more clearly how good the school is.”
 He also has gained a greater appreciation for the College’s generous financial aid program and the sacrifices families make to afford a Catholic liberal education for their children.